Homogenization with Guaranteed Bounds via Primal-Dual Physically Informed Neural Networks: Numerical Experiments

 \FloatBarrier

-\subsection{Weak form}
+\subsubsection{Weak form}

 The inability of the strong-form PINNs to handle discontinuous material distribution can be remedied by considering the weak form of the underlying PDE in the Variational PINNs (VPINNs).
 For a direct comparison of their performance to the PINNs in numerical homogenization, we consider the same network architectures as in Section~\ref{sec:PINN}, and we use the collocation points on the same $128 \times 128$ grid for evaluating the integrals in Eqs.~\eqref{eq:primal_weak} and \eqref{eq:dual_weak}.
 As we expect the weak formulation to handle the piecewise constant material, we only train for the original, piecewise constant coefficient matrix $\bm{A}(\bm{x})$.
 However, in VPINNs, the choice of appropriate test functions becomes crucial \citep{Berrone2022}.
-Here, we investigate two types of test function bases: a spectral basis (Section \ref{sec:VSPINN}) and a neural network basis (Section \ref{sec:VNPINN}).
+Here, we investigate two types of test function bases: a spectral basis (paragraph \textit{VSPINN} below) and a neural network basis (paragraph \textit{VNPINN} below).